 DCS - Digital Coded Squelch mode is activated for transmission and reception using one DCS code for both.
-This mode is used in many commercial systems.

-- When this option is selected, the DCS column becomes available.
+This mode is used in many commercial systems; however, some amateur repeaters have begun to use it also.
+DCS is a digital code while Tone uses an analog value.
+When this option is selected, the DCS column becomes available.
 Select the code from those in the list.
-The value must be in the list. - The radio uses the DCS Code for both transmissions and reception. - The values that appear in the CTCSS and User CTCSS columns are ignored by the radio.
+The value must be in the list.

+The radio uses the DCS Code for both transmissions and reception.
+These work just like TSql functionality.

+The values that appear in the CTCSS and Rx CTCSS columns are ignored by the radio.

 CTCSS: Select one of 42 tone frequencies to be used with Tone mode of "Tone".
 This field is active only if Tone Mode is set to Tone.
 A value that appears in this field is ignored if Tone Mode is set to TSql or DCS.
+This is the frequency that is sent to the repeater to allow access.

-RX CTCSS: Select one of 42 tone frequencies to be used with Tone mode of "TSql".
+Rx CTCSS: Select one of 42 tone frequencies to be used with Tone mode of "TSql".
 This field is active only if Tone Mode is set to TSql.
 The tone squelch function uses a tone to access the repeater AND block signals from being received by your radio.
 The Kenwood radio uses the one value in this field to do both functions.
 A value that appears in this field is ignored if Tone Mode is set to Tone or DCS.

 DCS Code: Select one of the 104 codes available for use when the radio is in DCS mode.
+The DCS codes correspond to digital signals sent subaudibly to the repeater to allow access.
 This value is set independently for each memory channel.
 This field is active only when a Tone Mode for DCS is selected.
 A value that appears in this field is ignored if one of the tone modes that uses DCS is not activated.